Poojith-L/Education_loan_cal/README.md

 This tool is useful for anyone planning to take an educational loan and helps provide clarity on the overall loan amount and interest to be paid.

-#Example:
+Example:

-#Enter the fees for Year 1: 50000
+Enter the fees for Year 1: 50000<br>
-#Enter the fees for Year 2: 55000
+Enter the fees for Year 2: 55000<br>
-#Enter the fees for Year 3: 60000
+Enter the fees for Year 3: 60000<br>
-#Enter the fees for Year 4: 65000
+Enter the fees for Year 4: 65000<br>
-#Enter the interest rate: 5
+Enter the interest rate: 5

-#Total Loan Amount: 230000
+Total Loan Amount: 230000<br>
-#Total Interest Added: 11500
+Total Interest Added: 11500